jliujack/yellowcake/content/posts/2021-09-06-debt-collection-how-to-enforce-an-effective-judgement-in-china.md

 *Several Provisions of the Supreme People's Court on Restricting Extravagant Consumption and the Relevant Consumption of Persons Subject to Enforcement (Revised in 2015)*

-**Article 3** After the consumption restriction measures have been taken against a party subject to enforcement who is a natural person, the party subject to enforcement shall not have the following extravagant consumption acts and the relevant consumption acts not necessary in daily life or work:
+**Article 3** After the consumption restriction measures have been taken against the party subject to enforcement who is a natural person, the party subject to enforcement shall not have the following extravagant consumption acts and the relevant consumption acts not necessary in daily life or work:

 1. choosing to take a plane, a soft sleeper in a train, or a berth of the second class or above on a ship, for traveling;
 2. having extravagant consumption at multi-star-rated hotels, restaurants, night clubs, golf courses, or other places;